uol-feps-soc-comp3931-project-2425/individual-project-nurrinshabihah/README.md

-# Formal Verificationof the Disjointness of Hamming Balls in Lean
+# Formal Verification of the Disjointness of Hamming Balls in Lean

 This project formalises a key lemma in coding theory : **Disjointness of Hamming Balls**